viktorvishyn369/PhotoLynk/PRIVACY_POLICY.md

 - **Email**: viktor.vishyn.369@gmail.com
 - **GitHub**: https://github.com/viktorvishyn369/PhotoSync

+## Disclaimer and Limitation of Liability

+**USE AT YOUR OWN RISK**: PhotoSync is provided "AS IS" without warranty of any kind, express or implied.
+The developers make no guarantees about:
+- Data integrity or reliability
+- Backup completeness or accuracy
+- Server security or availability
+- Protection against data loss

+**NO LIABILITY**: In no event shall the developers be liable for:
+- Any data loss, corruption, or deletion
+- Any damages arising from use or inability to use the software
+- Any security breaches or unauthorized access
+- Any server failures or malfunctions
+- Any indirect, incidental, special, or consequential damages

+**YOUR RESPONSIBILITY**: You are solely responsible for:
+- Maintaining your own backups
+- Securing your server and network
+- Protecting your data
+- Compliance with applicable laws
+- Any data loss or damage

+**NOT A PROFESSIONAL SERVICE**: PhotoSync is a free, open-source project provided as-is.
+It is not a professional backup service and should not be relied upon as your only backup solution.

 ## Open Source
 PhotoSync is open source.
 You can review the code to verify our privacy practices: https://github.com/viktorvishyn369/PhotoSync

 ---

 **Summary**: Your data, your server, your control.
 We don't collect, store, or access any of your data.
+Use at your own risk.